-Innovation in healthcare is central to delivering better care, improving the health system and providing an improved experience for patients.
-Australia has an ageing population, and as disease profiles change and new health priorities emerge, spending on healthcare continues to escalate.
+Innovation in healthcare is central to delivering better care, improving the health system and providing an improved quality of life experience for patients.
+Australia has an ageing population, and as disease profiles change and new health priorities emerge, spending on older Australians healthcare continues to escalate.

 While technology plays a key role in healthcare innovation, it’s important that that it remains healthcare centered and not technology centered, so that patient care is continually kept in mind.

 Over the past few years, Australia health care systems have has shown its commitment to using innovation to solve some of the biggest health issues of our time.
 A good example of this is Greg Beaver, founder of Health Tech Innovation Queensland, who called for the creation of a health tech ecosystem.
 The aim is to build links to overseas investors who could help develop the health tech ecosystem in Australia.

 The University of Sydney also recently launched a Health Technology Innovation master’s program out of the Charles Perkins Centre, bringing together health professionals, IT specialists, and engineers to find real-world, innovative solutions for cardiovascular disease, diabetes and obesity.

 Here are three more examples of the Australian healthcare industry embracing innovation in health and aged care services:

 One out of every eight Australians will need to see their GP an average of once a month for a face to face visit.
 A typical visit involves calling for an appointment, arriving slightly before their appointment time and then waiting for a long time as other appointments often run late.
 Because of this, patients are more likely to only schedule an appointment when they have no other choice instead of being proactive with their symptoms.